This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 RPC Service Definition Integration

 The server uses the simd-r-drive-muxio-service-definition crate to define the RPC interface contract.
-This crate acts as a shared dependency between the server and all clients, ensuring type-safe communication.
+This crate acts as a shared dependency between the server (simd-r-drive-ws-server) and all clients (simd-r-drive-ws-client), ensuring type-safe communication.

 graph TB